-We want to use this open space to question, analyze, interrogate, wonder and explore activism and New Media.
+We are a group of students from the MA Communication for Development from Malmö University.
+In this blog we want to use the open space to question, analyze, interrogate, wonder and explore activism and New Media.
 We want to use ‘the senses’ as our lens through which we consider campaigns and initiatives that use New Media to challenge society as we know it.

 Yep, sure thing.
 Now, the senses as you probably know are traditionally: